-Set paths in file .bash\profile and export paths.
-Now, we are ready for editing of the .bash\profile, respectively to enter a new path-setting in .bash\profile.
+Set paths in file: ".bash\profile" and export paths.
+Now, the .bash\profile is ready for editing, respectively to enter a new path-setting in .bash\profile.
 Next an example is given, how paths may be set in .bash\profile.
 For path setting you may add the following lines in your .bash\profile: